TELLING THE STORY

-We plan to tell the story of Beverley Minster, place of sanctuary by working with the National Lottery Heritage Fund to broaden the scope of the project’s learning and volunteering opportunites, and project activities, in order to engage with a more diverse audience.
-To do this we will:
+We plan to tell the story of Beverley Minster, place of sanctuary by working with the National Lottery Heritage Fund to broaden the scope of the project’s learning and volunteering opportunities and project activities in order to engage with a more diverse audience.
+The aims are to:

-- Appoint a Learning & Engagement Officer to develop and deliver a range of learning focused activities designed to engage a wide and diverse audience.
+- Work with Learning & Engagement Officer, Ali Bodley, to develop and deliver a range of learning focused activities designed to engage a wide and diverse audience.

-- Create and install an exhibition/display (with augmented reality aspect) focusing on the historic story of sanctuary in Beverley and the Minster.
+- Create and install an exhibition/display (with digital aspects) focusing on the historic story of sanctuary in Beverley and the Minster led by Louise Hampson from the Centre for the study of Christianity and Culture (York).

 - Recruit and train additional volunteers to be welcomers and tour guides in order to increase the number of Minster tours.